By Amanda Morin

 Jun 07, 2014

-Assistive Technology: What It Is and How It Works
+Dictation (Speech-to-Text) Technology: What It Is and How It Works

-Video: How Schools Can Use Universal Design for Learning
+Video: Universal Design for Learning Basics

 Bookshare should be on the list.
 Bookshare is a free service that is available to all students with a documented print disability.
 There are over 450,000 books that students can access in this service including textbooks.
 It works on iPhones, iPads and Android and computers.
 This is an essential tool to anyone with a print disability!
 Benetech is the parent company and supports the Understood website.